If you are craving Arby's Sauce at home, this sweet and tangy BBQ sauce is quick and easy to throw together and requires minimal ingredients.

 Confession time.
 I wish babies were born two years old.
 I really do.
 The little pooping rogue alarm clocks stress me out something fierce.
 However, since I work from home it is Daddy Daycare until mommy gets home.
 I am mostly just tasked with keeping the baby alive until 2:30 pm then my wife rescues me, and so far I've been fairly successful.
 On the flip side, I really like toddlers, they are adorably irrational but still perfectly capable of communication.

 My daughter is a toddler and she is now old enough to want to mimic everything we do.
 This is a fun age to start cooking with them.
 Though I strongly believe children shouldn't flambé until at least pre-school, making recipes like this Arby's Sauce is perfect to do with children.
 They love being helpful - holding the measuring cups as you fill it and stirring the ingredients together.

-I stumbled upon my Arby’s Sauce recipe by accident.
-I made my Brown Sugar Meatloaf for dinner last week and tasted the sauce before I slathered it over the hamburger mixture and thought, “EUREKA this reminds me of Arby’s!”
-Then the other day I swung through the Arby’s drive-thru to get a sandwich and requests a few packets of their Arby’s Sauce to bring home to deconstruct.
+I stumbled upon my Arby's Sauce recipe by accident.
+I made my Brown Sugar Meatloaf for dinner last week and tasted the sauce before I slathered it over the hamburger mixture and thought, "EUREKA this reminds me of Arby's!"
+Then the other day I swung through the Arby's drive-thru to get an Arby's Roast Beef Sandwich and requested a few packets of their Arby's Sauce to bring home to deconstruct.